Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 For example,
-if you wanted to merge black and white (0 and 255), you would expect to get grey, but since grey actually has a value of ca. 187, the output pixel would turn out substantially darker, if you were you to naively average the pixel values.
+if you wanted to merge black and white (0 and 255), you would expect to get grey, but since grey actually has a value of ~187, the output pixel would turn out substantially darker, if you were you to naively average the pixel values.